hackclub/hackclub/workshops/javascript_typing_test/README.md

     ' ',
 );
 const text =
     'Hello there!
 I hope your day is going well.
 Thanks for trying out my typing test.
-Did you know that this project was actually made for Hackclub?
-Hackclub is a worldwide, student led coding club for teens that strives to provide a comfortable and educational place to collaborate with others!';
+Did you know that this project was actually made for Hack Club?
+Hack Club is a worldwide, student led coding club for teens that strives to provide a comfortable and educational place to collaborate with others!';
 ```
 The first variable is used by our event listener and lists all the keys we won't count as *errors* when typing.
 We use JavaScript's built-in [```split()```](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split) function to separate the string into an [array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).